What McCarthy Got Right About Communism

 In the United States, Joseph McCarthy is known as the man who ignited the “Red Scare” which occurred during the 1940s and 1950s.
 The senator, hailing from Wisconsin, boldly proclaimed that he personally had a list of 205 people who were members of the communist party while simultaneously working in the US State Department.

 At the time, fears of communism infiltrating the country were abounding.
 The CPUSA (Communist Party USA) was seen as an easy access point for sympathizers of the communist movement from abroad to influence American politics.
 McCarthy’s assertion that communists had infiltrated the highest ranks of the United States government sent shockwaves around the nation.
-McCarthy was vilified and his memory has been stained with the reputation of being a tyrant on a witch hunt with no evidence to back himself up.

 Since McCarthy’s death in 1957, new evidence has been found in the Venona Project - a project spanning from 1943-1980- that there were a large number of Soviet spies who were indeed infiltrating the United States government.
 The Venona Project was able to intercept and decrypt messages from the Soviet Union and thus the United States government was able to determine the spies who had been undercover in America.
 The findings of this project confirmed the suspicions that McCarthy had all along.